gmatht/OfflineFileManager/README.md

 6. run `ofm grep .vimrc` to look for your vimrc files
 7. run `ofm sim` to see which drives have similar contents
 8. run `ofm df` to see how much free space each device has
-9. run `ofm fail foo bar` to see files lost if drives foo and bar fail
+9. run `ofm fail foo bar` to see files lost if drives `foo` and `bar` fail

 Please be patient.
 Queries on 10 million files take a couple of minutes to complete.

+## Data Structures

+`/var/lib/ofm/ID_SERIAL`: Directory containing information on disk with `ID_SERIAL` (as reported by udevadm)` This directory contains `smartctl.txt` and `udevadm.disk.txt`, which are raw output from the respective utilities.

+`/var/lib/ofm/ID_SERIAL/N`: Directory containing information on Nth partition on disk This directory contains three files `df.txt`, `du.gz` and `udevadm.part.txt`.
+A couple of lines in `du.gz` may look like:

+    9999	1283157068	/media/path/to/file.pdf
+    9999b2	1283157068      ./path/to/file.jpg

+- `9999`:   File is 9999 bytes long
+- `9999b2`: Sparse file is 9999 bytes long, but only uses 2 512 byte (b)locks.
+- `1283157068`: A Unix Modification Time (in the year 2010)

+## TODO

+ - Investigate more efficient data-structures / cache structures
+ - Support tagging sets of files
+ - Support importing unique files from decommissioned drives
+   -  Support importing files with only N backups
+ - Support recording and operating on md5/sha256 sums etc.

 ## Background
 I have many different disks (primarily harddisks) storing various files.
 I want to know that they are all backed up in some form.
 Given that I have terabytes of files somehow (backups of backups apparently) I don't want to just backup everything onto new media yet again.
 I'd like a utility that allows me to copy all files on X that do not yet exist on Y to Y, that is also well suited to tasks such as: